Claiming Elderly Dependent

 Start Here Every Year: Essential Tax Steps for Caregivers

-As a caregiver, you may need to assume responsibility for organizing an aging loved one's financial documents.
-Avoid unnecessary stress by organizing paperwork in advance of tax time.7 Comments
+As a caregiver, you may need to help your loved one organize their financial documents and prepare and file their taxes.
+Avoid unnecessary stress by getting this paperwork in order before tax time hits.7 Comments

 What Medical Expenses Can Be Written off on Taxes?

-Family caregivers often share the burden when it comes to their loved ones' medical expenses.
-If you can claim your care recipient as a dependent on your taxes, you may be able to write off some of their health care costs, too.17 Comments
+In addition to hands-on care, family caregivers often contribute financially to their loved ones’ well-being.
+If you can claim your care recipient as a dependent, you may be able to write off some of their health care costs and reduce your tax bill, too.17 Comments

 Claiming Elderly Dependent Questions